Table of Contents

 Fractured bones (linear, displaced, impacted) and lesion of underlying dura or arachnoid membrane resulting in epidural or subdural hematomas; brain injuries which consist of intraparenchymal hematomas, contusion of underlying brain tissue and diffuse axonal injuries.

 Epidural hematoma is, potentially rapidly expanding blood collection between the bone and dura mater originating from meningeal arteries.
-It is a life threatening condition that usually requires surgical procedure.
+It is a life-threatening condition that usually requires a surgical procedure.

-Subdural hematoma is blood collection between dura and arachnoid membrane that originates from injured bridging veins.
+Subdural hematoma is blood collection between the dura and the arachnoid membrane that originates from injured bridging veins.
 It can be both acute and chronic, and requires prompt, usually surgical care.

-Intraparenchimal contusion (areas of swollen and damaged brain tissue) and hematomas can occur on the contact site (coup lesions), as well as on contralateral site (known as counter coup lesion).
+Intraparenchymal contusion (areas of swollen and damaged brain tissue) and hematomas can occur on the contact site (coup lesions), as well as on contralateral site (known as countercoup lesion).

 Pathophysiological exam shows multiple swollen and disconnected axons, leading to changes in normal neuron function.
 Mainly decline in cerebral blood flow, both local and global, is the reason for this.
 It results in edema, hemorrhage and increased intracranial pressure.
 Impaired cerebral blood flow and raised intracranial pressure lead the cascade of electrolyte disorders eventually resulting in neuronal death.